-Time and place: Tuesday January 31st of at 12:00 hrs in the Auditorium in the Research Building, Institute for Cancer Research, Montebello.
+Time and place: Friday March 31st at 12:00 PM - 01:00 PM in Seminar room 1 in the Research Building, Institute for Cancer Research, Montebello.

 “Centre for Cancer Cell Reprogramming”, affiliated with the Institute of Clinical Medicine at University of Oslo, has been funded by the Research Council of Norway as a new Centre of Excellence.

 Jørgen Wesche appointed group leader for the Mesenchymal Cancer Biology Group at the Department of Tumor Biology

 Jørgen Wesche earned his PhD in Sjur Olsnes's group in 2001, studying intracellular transport and membrane translocation.
 During his postdoctoral training, spending some time at Institute Curie in Paris, he has changed his focus towards problems with more translational relevance, specializing in live cell imaging, fibroblast growth factor receptor (FGFR) signaling and importance of FGFR in cell migration/invasion.
 Aberrations in FGFR signaling are found in several types of sarcoma and that´s the main reason way Jørgen started to get interested in sarcoma biology and treatment.
 He has several exciting ideas on how to further develop his research into more translational/clinical relevance.

 Professor Per Ottar Seglen, formerly head of the Proteomics & Mammalian Cell Biology Section at the Institute for Cancer Research, OUH, currently a guest researcher at NCMM, has been awarded the prestigious King Olav V’s prize for Cancer Research 2017.